Today I’m sharing just how I created my DIY craft room desk because it was quite popular in my Craft Room Makeover post.

 To attach the plywood to the cabinets, we used L brackets on the underside of the wood so it can’t be seen.

 Next it was time to add the top to the desk.
 At first I was going to use oak and stain it, but after talking it over with my hubby, I realized that I wanted something that could easily be replaced when I mark it up with my exacto knife, hot glue gun or anything other type of scratch or ding.
+So I had a great design idea!

 So we used laminate flooring!
 Yep, I found some Allure laminate flooring on clearance and paid $12 for a box that covered the entire craft room desk… with plenty to spare!
 I just followed the interlocking edge design to install.
 To cut where I needed, I just scored with a utility knife and snapped off the excess pieces.
 No need to glue down, those gray edges above are super sticky.